Scout Alarm Review

 - If you want a DIY company with modern technology check out Frontpoint who has in and outdoor security cameras.

-What's this going to cost?
+What's the Scout Alarm going to cost?

 The door panel is unique to them.
 The wrest of the products are similar to most other security companies.
 The prices are what you would pay for most any other DIY system.
 They don't have the typical tiered bundled packages such as 'basic, advanced and home automation'.
 Their monitoring stays at one flat fee and equipment costs are up to you.